patriciogonzalezvivo/glslViewer/README.md

 [ ] Depth frag shader for scene depthmap  ( `u_sceneDepth` ) instead of rendering to multiple targets ( only on RPI )

+[ ] Depth frag shader for light's shadowMap, to work on RPI

 ## Author